filip-dobrocky/YOLO-sonification/README.md

-Object Detection and Tracking Using YOLOv5 and motpy
+Object detection and tracking using YOLOv5 and motpy + sonification using SuperCollider API Supryia